intel/neural-compressor/examples/onnxrt/nlp/huggingface_model/token_classification/layoutlmv2/quantization/ptq_dynamic/README.md

 Step-by-Step
 ============

-This example load [LayoutLMv2](https://huggingface.co/microsoft/layoutlmv2-base-uncased) model and confirm its accuracy and speed based on [FUNSD](https://huggingface.co/datasets/nielsr/funsd) dataset.
+This example quantizes the [LayoutLMv2](https://huggingface.co/microsoft/layoutlmv2-base-uncased) model that is fine-tuned on the [FUNSD](https://huggingface.co/datasets/nielsr/funsd) dataset.

 # Prerequisite